newjersey/navigator.business.nj.gov/content/src/fundings/dep-clean-construction.md

 ---
 ### Eligibility
-* Businesses or non-profits must own non-road construction equipment
+* Businesses or non-profits must own the non-road construction equipment
 * Equipment must be used a minimum of 50% of the time in New Jersey for a current or future construction project in New Jersey
 * Equipment cannot be planned to go out of use in the next 5 years
 * Priority is given to urban areas, high frequency of use, and older models